lapsonwor/wala_test/README.md

 - Use `SQLite` or familiar DB as datasource to fetch data

-- Implement API using Python/Golang/Node for frontend's need
+- Implement API using Golang for frontend's requests

 ### Authentication